raspberrypi/libcamera/Documentation/guides/application-developer.rst

-This tutorial shows how to create a C++ application that uses libcamera to interface with a camera on a system, capture frames from it for 3 seconds, and write metadata about the frames to standard out.
+This tutorial shows how to create a C++ application that uses libcamera to interface with a camera on a system, capture frames from it for 3 seconds, and write metadata about the frames to standard output.

 Application skeleton
 --------------------